gopichand-duriseti/To_do_List/README.md

-# To-Do Application (Python CLI)
+# To-Do Application

+A Python CLI program that lets you manage daily tasks using a simple menu system.
-A simple command-line To-Do app using Python.
-Stores tasks in a CSV file.
+All tasks are saved in a CSV file and duplicate entries are prevented.

-## Features
+## Functions
-- Add tasks
+- Add a new task
-- Remove tasks
+- Remove an existing task
-- View tasks
+- Edit an existing task
-- Modify tasks
+- Display all tasks in numbered order
-- Prevents duplicates
-- Saves to tasks.csv

-## How to Run
+## Usage
 python to_do.py

-## File Structure
+## Files
 to_do.py
 tasks.csv
-README.md

-## Menu
-1. Add Task
-2. Remove Task
-3. View Tasks
-4. Modify Task
-5. Exit